Supreme Court temporarily blocks $6 billion Purdue Pharma-Sackler bankruptcy

 Typically wealthy firms or individuals attempt to pay into bankruptcy deals, offering cash in exchange for protections from lawsuits.
 Members of Congress from both parties have condemned the strategy.

-Speaking with NPR in May, bankruptcy expert Lindsey Simon at the University of Georgia School of Law, said it would take this kind of action by the Supreme Court to clarify how much power bankruptcy courts wield.
+Speaking with NPR in May, bankruptcy expert Lindsey Simon at Emory University, said it would take this kind of action by the Supreme Court to clarify how much power bankruptcy courts wield.

 "Until Congress steps in and provides clarity to the issue or the Supreme Court takes up this issue and gives us an opinion, we don't know nationwide how this will come down," Simon told NPR.